tejas25mei10054-hub/digital-litracy-project-/Task 4- email etiquette/email2-internship.md

 I would welcome the opportunity to learn from your professionals and apply my academic knowledge in a real-world environment.
 Please find attached my resume and GitHub profile link for your reference.

 I would be grateful if you could consider my application and let me know if there are any openings suitable for a first-year student.
-I am available to join from [internship start date] and can be flexible with the schedule as per your requirements.
+I am available to join from [9th may 2026] and can be flexible with the schedule as per your requirements.

 Thank you for your time and consideration.
 I look forward to hearing from you.